 Chance Seales from "The Why" on Newsy sits down with retired U.S. Navy Adm.
 William H. McRaven to talk about Iran and foreign policy.

 The Houston Chronicle's Chris Gray takes a deep dive into Sea Stories, the memoir of Adm.
 William McRaven — and finds him to be a fantastic storyteller.

 Adm.
 William McRaven tells Houston Matters producer Michael Hagerty his kids were the ones who encouraged him to share these stories.
 McRaven also discusses his role in the bin Laden raid, his encounters with Hussein after his capture, and how missions like those informed his later experiences in higher education.

 "As a team of U.S. Navy Seals prepared to take down the mastermind behind the Sept.
 11 attacks, Adm.
 William McRaven had some frank words for his troops.
 "While recalling that raid during an interview on 'Fox & Friends,' McRaven said he treated the raid like 'any other mission.'
 'What I told the guys was, 'look, it is going to be easy to get overcome by the moment but just do your job.''

-Retired Navy Admiral and former U.S. special operations chief William McRaven has no regrets about criticising President Donald Trump, though he said on May 22 that friends in the military faulted him for disparaging the commander-in-chief.
-McRaven, who oversaw the 2011 raid that killed former al-Qaeda leader Osama bin Laden, has taken on Trump on more than one occasion, laying into the president in 2017 for calling the press the "enemy of the people."
+Retired Navy admiral and former U.S. special operations chief William McRaven has no regrets about criticizing President Donald Trump, though he said on Wednesday that friends in the military faulted him for disparaging the commander-in-chief.

 - 1 of 4